Often overlooked, the North Coast of Scotland is wild and scenic with large kyles, narrow lochs and surprising beaches.

 Driving the North Coast 500 Scotland

-- The North Coast 500 is a 516 mile route around the Northern coast of Scotland - It this article we are focussing on the Northern part of that loops
+- The North Coast 500 is a 516-mile route around the Northern coast of Scotland - It this article we are focusing on the Northern part of that loop

 - A838 and A836 will allow you to drive along the North Coast between the town of Durness to the West and Thurso to the East.

 - The drive takes 2 hours.
-Sometimes you have to tour the water arms such as with Loch Eriboll and sometimes there are bridges to cross such as on Kyle of Tongue.
+Sometimes you have to tour the water arms like at Loch Eriboll and sometimes there are bridges to cross like at Kyle of Tongue.